cdlib/candidate-exercise/README.md

 ## Introduction

-This 2 1/2 hour exercise is designed to give us an understanding of your take on software engineering best practices and solving novel problems.
+This 2 1/2 hour exercise is designed to give us an understanding of your approach to using software engineering best practices and to solving novel problems.
 There are no right answers.
 Every candidate will have a different take on the best way to do this exercise.

 In evaluating your answer, we will be looking at three things:
 * Your approach to writing readable, maintainable, testable and scalable code.